 We love how Breather used simple, to-the-point copy to let the visitor know what the company does, followed immediately by the CTA to select a city.
-And if you need to scroll down for more information, you can see that Breather played with the microcopy with personality ("no commitment, ever"), reminding us there are real humans behind the design.
-That brings us a little closer to the brand.
-The negative space and soothing color scheme are also aligned with the product -- essentially, room to breathe.
+The negative space and soothing color scheme also align with the product –– essentially, room to breathe.

 Visitors to your website won't hand over their personal information without knowing what they're going to get in return.
 On its landing page, Startup Institute makes abundantly clear what will happen after you apply by listing a Q&A right beside the form.
 It might prompt some people to say, "They read my mind!"